-AAS degree students in the Fashion Design in New York and Florence program can spend one academic year in New York City and one academic year in Florence.
+AAS degree students in Fashion Design can spend one academic year in New York City and one academic year in Florence.
 Students may study abroad in their first or second year.
 Select students may also participate for the third semester (fall) only.
-Courses are taught in English and students receive FIT credits toward their degree for courses completed.
+Courses are taught in English and students receive FIT credits toward their degree for courses completed in Italy.

-Students accepted into the BS Fashion Business Management degree program in New York and Florence can study in Florence for their third year (fifth and sixth semesters) or for the fifth or sixth semesters only, returning to New York City to complete their program.
+Students accepted into the BS Fashion Business Management degree program in New York and Florence can study in Florence for their third year (fifth and sixth semesters) or for their fifth or sixth semesters only, returning to New York City to complete their program.
 Courses are taught in English and students receive FIT credits toward their degree for courses completed.

-Students of all majors have the opportunity to take Liberal Arts courses during a spring semester in Florence, Italy.
+Students of all majors also have the opportunity to take Liberal Arts courses during a spring semester in Florence.

-Milan.
+Milan:

-Location: Politecnico Di Milano, piazza Leonardo da Vinci 32 - 20133 Milan, Italy
+Location: Politecnico Di Milano, piazza Leonardo da Vinci 32, 20133 Milan, Italy

-Students accepted into the BFA degree in Fashion Design Sportswear or Knitwear specializations can spend their third or fourth academic years in New York City or Milan, or may spend their fifth or sixth semester in Milan.
-Courses are taught in English and students receive FIT credits toward their degree for courses completed.
+Students accepted into the BFA degree in Fashion Design Sportswear or Knitwear specializations can spend their third or fourth academic year in New York City or Milan, or may spend their fifth or sixth semester in Milan.
+Courses are taught in English and students receive FIT credits toward their degree for courses completed in Italy.